Green Beans with Mushrooms & Crispy Shallots

 1

-In a small pot, bring water to a boil, add a bit of salt and semi-cook the beans for about 4 minutes, transfer to a plate.
+Start by preparing the green beans.
+Rinse them well and trim off the ends.
+In a small pot, bring water to a boil and add a pinch of salt.
+Add the beans and cook for about 4 minutes, just until they’re tender-crisp.
+Drain immediately and set aside on a plate.

 2